Beliyandr/React_redux_mate_for-me/README.md

 # Video React Redux

-This is the starting code for React Redux lesson videos
+This is the starting code for React Redux lesson videos s